Galapagos Family Experience Nature & Wildlife 8 Days

 - Gear: Snorkeling mask and fins, life vest

-- Trip Leader: Certified EPL expert English-speaking adventure Trip Leader (minimum 4 people for this service) and naturalist local guides in Galapagos National Park
+- Trip Leader: Certified AJ expert English-speaking adventure Trip Leader (minimum 4 people for this service) and naturalist local guides in Galapagos National Park

 - My Own Room supplement: USD $850